 Math can be tricky.
-Here’s your chance to turn the tables and apply these easy-to-apply tricks that will let you rule math as opposed to let math rule you.
+Here’s your chance to turn the tables and apply these easy-to-apply tricks that will let you rule the SAT math section as opposed to letting the SAT math section rule you.
 While you’re at it, you should really take the time to dig through the the Magoosh High School Blog, as it is chock full of refreshers of foundational concepts that you learned in your algebra and geometry classes as well as SAT-specific strategies that you probably didn’t learn in your algebra or geometry classes.
 Don’t worry if you come across content that was written before the SAT redesign – a lot of it still applies!
 At the same time, keep checking this blog for updates, as we are working hard to make sure you get the most up-to-date SAT info!

 1. Cross-multiply to find the greater fraction